containerd/stargz-snapshotter/docs/overview.md

 # Containerd Stargz Snapshotter Plugin Overview

-__Before get through this overview document, we recommend you to read [README](../README.md).__
+__Before reading this overview document, we recommend you read [README](../README.md).__

-Pulling image is one of the time-consuming steps in the container startup process.
+Pulling images is one of the most time-consuming steps in the container startup process.
-In containerd community, we have had a lot of discussions to address this issue as the following,
+In the containerd community, we have had a lot of discussions to address this issue at the following:

 - [#3731 Support remote snapshotter to speed up image pulling](https://github.com/containerd/containerd/issues/3731)
 - [#2968 Support `Prepare` for existing snapshots in Snapshotter interface](https://github.com/containerd/containerd/issues/2968)
 - [#2943 remote filesystem snapshotter](https://github.com/containerd/containerd/issues/2943)

-The solution for the fast image distribution is called *Remote Snapshotter* plugin.
+The solution for fast image distribution is called *Remote Snapshotter* plugin.
-This prepares container's rootfs layers by directly mounting from remote stores instead of downloading and unpacking the entire image contents.
+This prepares the container's rootfs layers by directly mounting from remote stores instead of downloading and unpacking the entire image contents.
-The actual image contents can be fetched *lazily* so runtimes can startup containers before the entire image contents to be locally available.
+The actual image contents can be fetched *lazily* so runtimes can start containers before the entire image contents are locally available.
-We call these remotely mounted layers as *remote snapshots*.
+We call these remotely mounted layers *remote snapshots*.

 *Stargz Snapshotter* is a remote snapshotter plugin implementation which supports standard compatible remote snapshots functionality.
 This snapshotter leverages [eStargz](/docs/stargz-estargz.md) image, which is lazily-pullable and still standard-compatible.
-Because of this compatibility, eStargz image can be pushed to and lazily pulled from [OCI](https://github.com/opencontainers/distribution-spec)/[Docker](https://docs.docker.com/registry/spec/api/) registries (e.g. ghcr.io).
+Because of this compatibility, eStargz images can be pushed to and lazily pulled from [OCI](https://github.com/opencontainers/distribution-spec)/[Docker](https://docs.docker.com/registry/spec/api/) registries (e.g. ghcr.io).
 Furthermore, images can run even on eStargz-agnostic runtimes (e.g. Docker).
 When you run a container image and it is formatted by eStargz, stargz snapshotter prepares container's rootfs layers as remote snapshots by mounting layers from the registry to the node, instead of pulling the entire image contents.